howardsmithnz/Learn-You-Haskell/README.md

 # Learn-You-Haskell
-The code examples from the Learn You Haskell text
+The code examples from the Learn You Haskell textbook